MikeHook/mikehook.github.io/source/_posts/2015-04-23-episode-VI.markdown

 ##Episode IV - In a dark place we find ourselves, and a little more knowledge lights our way

+Unfortunately market forces conspired against me continuing to work for Fortune Cookie (or [POSSIBLE](http://www.possible.com/) as they now were).
+The new projects were drying up and it was clear to me that long term the role would not be economical.
+So I decided to take action before someone made the decision for me.
+At the time the Test Driven Development movement was carrying a lot of influence in the industry and as I agreed with an approach to software development that put quality first I looked for a position that would align with my values.

 ##Episode V - Difficult to see.
 Always in motion is the future...